 By 2016, the absolute performance of the Huawei P9‘s camera helped Huawei get noticed by reviewers (our review of the Huawei P9).
 Still, it wasn’t quite there yet, and we found the Galaxy S7 to outperform the P9 for most things except Bokeh noticeably.
 The same year, Huawei launched the Huawei Mate 9 (check our Mate 9 review), which improved the camera a bit more upon the P9.

 The Huawei P9 introduced the concept of having an additional sensor to help gather more Light.
 Although interesting in theory, we have never seen the corresponding results in actual photos, and this technique was universally abandoned since, in favor of multi-frame photography.
 Nevertheless, Huawei showed that it was willing to invest in hardware to improve its photography standing.

-According to the Uber HW Camera score, the Huawei Mate 10 in 2017 is when Huawei achieves camera hardware parity with Apple for the first time, thank to good sensors and optics, optical image stabilization (OIS), and phase detection autofocus.
+According to the Camera HW score, the Huawei Mate 10 in 2017 is when Huawei achieves camera hardware parity with Apple for the first time, thank to good sensors and optics, optical image stabilization (OIS), and phase detection autofocus.
 Unfortunately, it was outgunned by Samsung’s Galaxy S8 at the time, but not by much.

 2018 is when Huawei decided to switch to high-octane.
 The Huawei P20 Pro and Mate 20 Pro were released, with camera hardware that probably shook both Apple and Samsung to the core.
 At a $1290 price tag, the phone featured larger sensors, better zoom optics, and a 3-camera package covering the broadest optical range possible, from Ultrawide to Long zoom.